-In addition, the research we’ve championed has identified new disorders related to Marfan syndrome, which not only allows for better, more specific diagnoses, but also helps to pinpoint more effective treatments for Marfan syndrome and the related conditions.
+In addition, the research we’ve championed has identified new conditions related to Marfan syndrome, which not only allows for better, more specific diagnoses, but also helps to pinpoint more effective treatments for Marfan syndrome and the related conditions.

 Each year, The Marfan Foundation pursues the most innovative research by providing support through our research grant program.
 Through our grant program and other commitments, we funded $1.4 million in research in the past year.